 Higher leverage essential for expansion

-As of the end of fiscal 2014, American Campus Communities’ (ACC) consolidated debt was $3 billion, up by 8.3% over the previous year.
-Over the last five years, ACC’s total debt has experienced a substantial rise.
-The company’s total debt rose from $1.3 billion in 2010 to $2.9 billion as of September 2015.
+As of the end of fiscal 2014, AIMCO’s (AIV) consolidated debt was $4.1 billion, down by 5.8% over the previous year.
+Over the last five years, AIMCO’s (AIV) total debt declined from $5.2 billion in 2010 to the present level.

-American Campus Communities’ (ACC) debt-to-equity ratio remained at a comfortable level during the past five years.
-It reached its high of 1.1 in 2010.
-Since then, it has declined consistently to reach a low of 0.81 in 2012, although it rose to 1.1 in 2014.
-As of September 2015, ACC’s debt-to-equity ratio at 1 is lower than the industry average of 1.1.
+AIMCO’s (AIV) debt-to-equity ratio reached its high of 3.9 in fiscal 2011.
+Since then, it has declined consistently to reach a low of 2.7 in 2014.
+This is the lowest debt-to-equity ratio recorded by the company for the last nine years.
+As of June 2015, AIMCO’s (AIV) debt-to-equity ratio at 2 is higher than the industry average of 1.1.

-In the next part of this series, we’ll analyze American Campus Communities’ valuation.
+In the next part of this series, we’ll analyze AIMCO’s valuation.